5.2 Best Practices for Leading a Personal Statement Workshop of Any Size

 - I let them know how much time is left for writing assignments and paired work (“Two minutes more… One more minute… etc.”)

 You’ll have your own ways of doing this.
-And while keeping a tight container can be relatively easy when you (the facilitator) is doing most of the talking, it can be more difficult when asking students to pair and share with one another.
+And while keeping a tight container can be relatively easy when you (the facilitator) are doing most of the talking, it can be more difficult when asking students to pair and share with one another.
 To this end, here's...

 How to Make Sure Students Are Focused During Paired Assignments